auth0/docs/articles/design/using-auth0-with-multi-tenant-apps.md

 This article provides a high-level overview of how Auth0 can help you your multi-tenant applications.

+## What is multi-tenancy

 [Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) is when a single instance of software runs on a server that is accessible to multiple groups of users.

+Auth0's Public Cloud is an example of a multi-tenant application.
+Your applications, settings, and connections are a single tenant, which shares resources with other tenants in the Public Cloud.

-In fact, Auth0 itself is a multi-tenant application; your collection of applications, settings, and connections is called a "tenant".
-Note that this document is **not about using multiple Auth0 tenant(s)**, but is about using Auth0 to secure your own multi-tenant application.
+Please note that this article is **not about using multiple Auth0 tenant(s)**.
+It is about using Auth0 to secure your own multi-tenant application.

 ## Auth0 and multi-tenancy